- SPRINGTAIL BIOLOGY

 So if you’re finding springtails in your sink, you’ll need to treat the cabinet, around the sink and down the sink drain with PT-221.
 This product is labeled for use down drains and will offer immediate relief.
 Use it nightly before retiring so the treatment can sit overnight allowing it to have maximum impact.
 And be sure to treat any sink with activity; even if you’re not finding springtails it’s best to give a few second blast down every shower, tub and sink drain to insure you get as many as possible.

-HOW TO TREAT SEPTIC TANKS AND ALONG DRAIN LINES *
+HOW TO TREAT SEPTIC TANKS FOR SPRINGTAILS *

-Now if your septic tank system is covered in dirt, you’ll need to use a less direct treatment method which will include the BIFEN GRANULES applied over the top.
-Once in place, the hope is to have enough of the active penetrating down deep where it can adversely affect the nesting springtails.
+If your septic tank system is covered in dirt, you’ll need to use a less direct treatment method.
+Do this by applying BIFEN GRANULES applied over the top.
+Once in place, the granules will slowly release active down in the soil and eventually penetrating deep enough where it can adversely affect the reproducing springtails.

 WHAT ABOUT USING A PEST CONTROL SERVICE COMPANY FOR SPRINGTAIL CONTROL? *